 Selecting any of the options on this page will have an impact on one or more aspect of the employee’s payroll calculations.
 Each option is discussed in greater detail below:

 Indicating that the employee is a director / member of the CC, will allow you to enter an amount of deemed remuneration for them, if applicable.
 Additionally, all of the employee’s income will be reported under the correct code (3615) on their tax certificates.
 Please see the following article for a detailed explanation of this concept:

 If you did not mark an employee as being a director or member of the CC, you will be able to select the employee’s working hours – either “Full time” (by default) or “Less than 22 hours per week”.

 If you select the latter option, three further questions / drop-down menus will appear with regards to the employee’s particular circumstances.

 An employee working less than 22 hours a week has two potential effects on their payroll calculations.

-If they do not provide a written declaration that they won’t work for another employer, their employment qualifies as non-standard and they will be taxed at a flat rate of 25%.
+If you select “No” as the answer to Do you have a written declaration that the employee will not work for another employer while employed by you?, their employment qualifies as non-standard and they will be taxed at a flat rate of 25%.
 More information on this concept is available in the following article:

-If they work less than 24 hours a month, they will not accrue leave or be automatically paid for public holidays that they don’t work.
+If you select “Yes” as the answer to Does the employee work less than 24 hours a month?, they will not accrue leave or be automatically paid for public holidays that they don’t work.
 They will also be UIF exempt (discussed further on).